20 Trade Show Marketing Materials (& How to Use Them Effectively)

 There’s the exhibit… and then there’s everything else in the booth.
 The “everything else” is just as important as the exhibit to create a relaxing, interactive, and informative experience for your prospective clients.
 Consider the following additions to increase your attendee engagement.

-1. Banners & Posters: Banner stands and posters often get a bad rap because they’re used as a replacement for a more professional-looking display.
+Banner stands and posters often get a bad rap because they’re used as a replacement for a more professional-looking display.
 In a larger exhibit, banner stands are ideal for highlighting features and benefits, as directional signage, and for targeted messaging about an event, a product, a promotion, or even your company’s culture.
 A high-quality banner stand or poster can fill in the gaps that larger format graphics miss.

-5. Food & Drinks: This one is tricky, especially at North American trade shows.
+This one is tricky, especially at North American trade shows.
 In Europe, many exhibitors treat attendees as guests, serving food and beverages at tables.
 North American exhibitors take a more relaxed approach.
 They’re more likely to serve virgin margaritas, chocolate chip cookies, or soft-serve ice cream.

 marketing materials for trade shows

-5 Vendor Marketing Materials for Lasting Impressions
+8 Vendor Marketing Materials for Lasting Impressions

 There’s a reason exhibitions and events are called face-to-face businesses.
 It’s all about people connecting with people.
 Exhibitors have multiple ways to ensure those interactions are memorable.
 Today’s attendees crave “experiences” and exhibitors have embraced that challenge.
 Here are (5) vendor marketing strategies to create lasting impressions.

-1. Presentations and Live Demos: Consider adding a little showmanship to your booth space.
+Consider adding a little showmanship to your booth space.
 Formal presentations, complete with a small stage, can attract crowds to an exhibit if the information is entertaining, relevant, and informative.
 No trade show presentation would be complete without a takeaway so be sure to have brochures, giveaways, or prizes available.

 Demos and presentations are similar, but live demos tend to be less formal with fewer people.

-2. Contest Giveaways: Everyone wants to win something, and trade show exhibitors are often all too eager to give stuff away.
+Everyone wants to win something, and trade show exhibitors are often all too eager to give stuff away.
 Contests are popular, but effective ones do two things: they target qualified attendees who would benefit from their products and services and they select prizes that are relevant to their audience.

-3. Games: Games add a fun and interactive element that can really benefit a company’s presence at a trade show.
+Games add a fun and interactive element that can really benefit a company’s presence at a trade show.
 They increase booth traffic, extend engagement, collect data, and serve as product demos.
 There are four general categories of trade show games: (1) Classic Games with a Twist (think carnival games like the ring toss), (2) Digital Games (trivia, memory match, bingo, and spin to win), (3) Physical Challenges (such as putting green, Jenga, or cornhole), and (4) Social Media Games (photos with branded background or posting using a specific hashtag).

-4. VR/AR Experiences: Virtual Reality and Augmented Reality are popular attractions at trade shows boosting both engagement and data capture.
+Virtual Reality and Augmented Reality are popular attractions at trade shows boosting both engagement and data capture.
 However, it’s important to understand the difference between these:

 • Virtual Reality (VR): VR fully immerses users in a computer-generated environment, typically using headsets that block out the real world.